Pverte/pafi/README.md

 # Invite the bot
 For now, you can't invite the bot, because the code isn't at his 1.0 version, and I don't have hosting solutions.

-## Features :
-- Give informations about a track, an album and an artist from a Deezer Link
-- While waiting the API to awnser, give fun facts about the music industry
-- Show link to differents music platforms for a music

 # TODO list